 - You need runny honey for this recipe.
 So if the one you use is thick, warm it up a little.
 I use the microwave for 5-10 seconds.

-The final batter is creamy and smooth.
+It should be creamy and smooth.
 Except for the texture the cornmeal or polenta adds, there should be no lumps or dry parts.
 Don't beat it; simply stir the ingredients together.

 Muffin pan